Raku/nqp/docs/ops.markdown

 * Type      - a type object, e.g. `Int`
 * Exception - an Exception object
 * Handle    - an I/O Handle object
+* @         - this sigil indicates an array parameter
+* %         - this sigil indicates a hash parameter

 # Arithmetic Opcodes